andreasmhallberg/andreasmhallberg.github.io/_posts/2021-11-10-an-editing-based-workflow.md

 - reformulate clumsy-sounding sentences
 - shorten over-long sentences
 - correct spelling mistakes
-- expand on things that need further explanation or that need to be illustrated with some example, adding this in the margin
+- expand on things that need further explanation or that need to be illustrated with some example
 - note terminology or other wording that needs to be standardized, so as to later fix this with the search-and-replace function on the computer
 - check that repeated listable material is always presented in the same order (for example if you are comparing three authors, it is easier on the reader if they are are always presented the same order, in explanations, lists, tables, and what have you)
 - remove closely repeated repetitions